eclipseisoffline/dimensionleveldata/README.md

 ## Usage

-Mod builds can be found [here](https://github.com/eclipseisoffline/dimensionleveldata/packages/2397810) and on [Modrinth](https://modrinth.com/mod/dimension-level-data).
+Mod builds can be found on the releases page, as well as on [Modrinth](https://modrinth.com/mod/dimension-level-data).

 The Fabric API is required.
 This mod is not required on clients.